Kimoy777/adamcaudill.github.io/source/bayonet-collection/index.markdown

 ### German WWII era Dress

-This is a fairly standard German dress bayonet from the WWII period, it was made by Weyersberg, Kirschbaum & Co.
-The plating is nearly all worn off, which seems to be fairly common.
+This is a fairly standard German dress bayonet from the WWII period, it was made by [Weyersberg Kirschbaum & Co.](http://www.military-swords.com/startweb.php) The plating is nearly all worn off, which seems to be fairly common for this model.

 [![German WWII era Dress](http://farm9.staticflickr.com/8440/7858241392_3e6a15bc88_t.jpg)](http://www.flickr.com/photos/adamcaudill/7858241392/)